HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

   Try<ApplicationState> onRollback(byte[] version);
   }

 An example might help to understand the purpose of these methods.
-Let's assume, as we'll see in the next chapter, that our sidechain can rapresent a physical car as a token, that is coded as a "CarBox".
+Let's assume, as we'll see in the next chapter, that our sidechain can represent a physical car as a token, that is coded as a "CarBox".
 Each CarBox token should represent a unique car, and that will mean having a unique VIN (Vehicle Identification Number): the sidechain developer will make ApplicationState store the list of all seen VINs, and reject transactions that create CarBox tokens with any preexisting VINs.

 Then, the developer could implement the needed custom state checks in the following way: